Hereditary Graph Product Structure and $\cal H$-clique-width: Induced Planar Graph Product Structure

 Let $\ca Q_2$ denote the family of vertical paths obtained from $\ca Q_1$ by adding the nonempty ones of the paths $Q_7,Q_8,Q_9$ which result by an application of \Cref{clm:6paths}.
 Then the subgraph $G_2\subseteq_i G$ induced by $\ca Q_2$ has a $5$-fold nice product structure $P\boxtimes M_2$ and $M_2\supseteq M_1$ has a $\ca Q_2$-aligned tree decomposition $(T_2,\ca X_2)$ of thickness $8$ which exposes, for each of the child cycles $D$ of $C$ from \Cref{clm:6paths}, the subset of the paths of $\ca Q_2$ intersecting~$D$. \end{claim}

-\begin{claimproof} The core task is to construct the factor $M_2$ from previous~$M_1$ (here we may obviously assume that the path $P$ is suitably long).
+\begin{proof}[Subproof.]
+The core task is to construct the factor $M_2$ from previous~$M_1$, where we may obviously assume that the path $P$ is suitably long.
 Starting from $M:=M_1$, we will use $M$ to denote the intermediate graph $M_1\subseteq M\subseteq M_2$ built so far in the proof.

 For $k=7,8,9$ in this order, and assuming $Q_k$ is nonempty, we do the following.
 Let $Q_k$ have ends $q_1,q_2\in V(Q_k)$ such that $\ell_T(q_1)\leq\ell_T(q_2)$.
-We add to $M$ five new vertices $(Q_k,i)$ where $i\in\{1,\ldots,5\}$ inducing a $5$-clique, and represent the vertices $v\in V(Q_k)$ in $P\boxtimes M$ by $v'=[p_i,(Q_k,j)]$ where $i=\ell_T(v)$ and $j$ is as follows; $j=1$ if $v=q_1$, or $j=5$ if $v=q_2\not=q_1$, or $j=2+(i\!\mod3)$ if $v$ is an internal vertex of~$Q_k$.
+We add to $M$ five new vertices $(Q_k,j)$ where $j\in\{1,\ldots,5\}$ inducing a $5$-clique, and represent the vertices $v\in V(Q_k)$ in $P\boxtimes M$ by $v'=[p_i,(Q_k,j)]$ where $i=\ell_T(v)$ and $j$ is as follows; $j=1$ if $v=q_1$, or $j=5$ if $v=q_2\not=q_1$, or $j=2+(i\!\mod3)$ if $v$ is an internal vertex of~$Q_k$.
 Notice that our choice ensures fulfillment of both conditions \eqref{it:pmvert} and \eqref{it:threedisti} for $Q=Q_k$.
 These vertices $v'=[p_i,(Q_k,j)]$ for $v\in V(Q_k)$ clearly induce a subgraph in $P\boxtimes M$ isomorphic to the path~$Q_k$.

-Next, we define all edges between these new vertices $(Q_k,i)$ and the rest of $M$.
-We know from \Cref{clm:6paths}\,b) and planarity that no vertex of $V(G_1)$ or of $V(Q_j)$ where $7\leq j<k$ is adjacent to any internal vertex of $Q_k$ (only possibly to $q_1$ or $q_2$).
-Hence, there are no more edges in $M$ between $(Q_k,i)$ for $i\in\{2,3,4\}$ and the rest of $M$.
+Next, we define all edges between these new vertices $(Q_k,j)$ and the rest of $M$.
+We know from \Cref{clm:6paths}\,b) and planarity that no vertex of $V(G_1)$ or of $V(Q_{k'})$ where $7\leq k'<k$ is adjacent to any internal vertex of $Q_k$ (only possibly to $q_1$ or $q_2$).
+Hence, there are no more edges in $M$ between $(Q_k,j)$ for $j\in\{2,3,4\}$ and the rest of $M$.